-3A.3 (M SC Criteria 2, 5, 7) The manag ement system includes strategies to meet objectives including consultative procedures and dispute res olutions.
-15.1 91 Weightin ng Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
+3A.3 ( MSC Criteria 2, 5, 7 ) The manag agement system includes strategies to meet objectives including consultative procedures and dispute reso olutions.
+15.1 91 Weighting Commentary All Performance Indicators within this sub-criterion are considered of equal significance.
 3A.3.1 Does the management system contain clear short and long-term objectives?
-16.7 90 60 Short and long-term resource and Domestic management through the HMS FMP clearly defines sustainability objectives and exploitation R11, R29, R36, R37 environment objectives are implicit objectives.
-Performance indicators (for measurement of exploitation status of stocks) are included in the within the management system.
+16.7 90 60 Short and long-term resource and Domestic management through the HMS FMP clearly defines sustainability objectives and exploitation environment objectives are implic within the management system.
 FMP.
 These implement broader policy objections of the National Standards for fishery management 80 The management system contains defined within the MSFCMA, including stock sustainability and ecosystem (by-catch reduction, short and long-term resource and essential habitat etc) objectives. environment objectives.
-100 The management system contains International management objectives (through IATTC and WCPFC charters and relevant international clear and explicit short and long- conventions and agreements) are defined broadly, in the long-term, in terms of sustainability of catches term resource and environment at maximal levels, reducing bycatch if appropriate and promoting ecosystem approaches. objectives that can be measured by performance indicators.
+100 The management system contains clear and explicit short and long- conventions and agreements) are defined broadly, in the long-term, in terms of sustainability of catches term resource and environment at maximal levels, reducing bycatch if appropriate and promoting ecosystem approaches. objectives that can be measured b performance indicators.